Creating a Culture of Transparency

 Consumers, government and other parties continue to push for increased transparency around where food comes from, the ingredients used and how it is processed.
 As a food processor CEO, you have a decision to make.
 Do you continue to only meet the minimum mandatory requirements?
-Or do you take the road less travelled?
+Or do you take the road less traveled?

 Meeting the Minimum Requirements

 In addition to mandatory requirements, most food processors base their transparency efforts on an interpretation of consumer preferences.

 - Less processed ingredients

 - Less synthetic sweeteners, colors or flavors